jm1021/leuck_reunion/activities.md

 - [Bridge Bay at Shasta Lake](https://bridgebayhouseboats.com/small-boat-rental/ski-boat/)

 ### Friday Afternoon
 > Adventure coordinated individually or by clan.
+Crossover with a family or split up in any combination you like, aka Alaska Cruise style.
 There are many activities in Shasta Lakes or nearby Redding.
-Our last adventure will have the flexibility to explore your favorite.
-Crossover with a family or split up in and combination you like and go see one of the surrounding sites.
+Here are some that are recommended.
+Be back for Dinner and the final Family Night.

 - [Best Shasta Lakes Trails](https://www.alltrails.com/us/california/shasta-lake)
 - [Gold Hills Golfing](https://www.goldhillsgolf.com/)